T-Brick/c0deine/proofs.md

 - [ ] Further investigate and identify what C0 proofs are expected to look like
 - [ ] Create list of sample programs that we'd like to be able to prove
 - [ ] Identify and create list of possible tactics that would be useful
-- [ ] Implement tactics/theorems for evaluating C0 code in a proof-mode
+- [ ] Implement tactics/theorems for evaluating C0 code in proof-mode
 - [ ] Document everything

 Lower priority items that are technically not required are as follows: